Family-friendly museums: Top spots for visiting with kids

 Don't know where to begin?
 We've got plenty of family-friendly museum recommendations to get you started.

-We're partnering with the national charity Kids in Museums to bring you recommendations on visiting museums with children.
-Head to their website to explore an abundunce of resources for planning museum trips for young people and families, plus discover the places that have won awards for their family-friendly facilities.
+We partnered with the national charity Kids in Museums to bring you recommendations on visiting museums with children.
+Head to their website to explore an abundance of resources for planning museum trips for young people and families, plus discover the places that have won awards for their family-friendly facilities.

 This magical museum in Oxford is made up of 10 immersive spaces that bring stories to life, including an Enchanted Library, a Whispering Wood and a Learning Studio inspired by Hogwarts.
 Climb through the wardrobe into Narnia or take under-5s into the Small Worlds space inspired by picture books, nursery rhymes and traditional tales.
 There’s a secret waiting to be told around every corner, and spaces to spark the imagination for all ages.